Top 10 Enterprise Database Systems to Consider in 2016

 Microsoft SQL Server

 Say what you may about Microsoft, but its profitability exceeds all other tech companies, and SQL Server helped put it there.
-Sure, Microsoft's desktop operating system is everywhere, but if you're running a Microsoft Server, you're likely running SQL Server on it.
+Sure, Microsoft's desktop operating system is everywhere, but if you're running a Microsoft Windows-based server, you're likely running SQL Server on it.

 SQL Server's ease of use, availability and tight Windows operating system integration makes it an easy choice for firms that choose Microsoft products for their enterprises.
-Currently, Microsoft promotes SQL Server 2014 as theplatform for both on-premises and cloud databases and business intelligence solutions.
+Microsoft promotes the latest release, SQL Server 2016, as theplatform for both on-premises and cloud databases and business intelligence solutions.

 Big Blue puts the big into data centers with DB2.
 The latest release of DB2, DB2 10.5, runs on Linux, UNIX, Windows, the IBM iSeries and mainframes.
 IBM has pitted its DB2 system squarely in competition with Oracle's, via the International Technology Group, and the results showed significant cost savings for those that migrate to DB2 from Oracle.
 How significant?
 How does 34 percent to 39 percent for comparative installations over a three-year period sound?

-IBM DB2 10.5, or the DB2 "Cancun Release," is also the only database fully optimized for the IBM Power Systems POWER8 processor and the company's Power 8 server systems.
+IBM DB2 10.5, or the DB2 "Cancun Release," is the most recent release of DB2 and is the only database fully optimized for the IBM Power Systems POWER8 processor and the company's Power 8 server systems.
+In April 2016 IBM announced a new DB2 11.1 release would become available in mid 2016.

 SAP Sybase ASE